Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 The NaK dump tanks are formed from 48 inch outside diameter stainless steel sheet with 0.75 inch thick walls.

-The equivalent 12 inch pipes have a contained NaK volume of:
+The equivalent 16 inch OD pipes have a contained NaK volume of:

 The intermediate heat exchange bundle contains a NaK volume of 1.0595 m^3.

-We have not accounted for the cushion tank or drain down pipe volumes.
+We have not accounted for the vent pipe or drain down pipe volumes.
 Prudence suggests that we design for some excess NaK dump tank capacity.

 OVERALL NaK REQUIREMENT: